ktahmid/JDrawpad/report.md

 The `History` class represents the timeline of the canvas.
 [AppName] uses a `History` for its undo-redo functionality.

+#### `DrawingHelper`

+This class defines functions that perform the actual drawing commands as well as related (inner) classes.

 #### `UIHandlers`

 #### `DrawingHandlers`

+This class defines the event-handler objects that are triggered when user interacts with the canvas using a pointing device while a tool is selected.